cesmit27/ROTY-Prediction/csv_files/README.md

 Rookie_Names.csv and ROTY_Winners_Names have web scraped data of each players name.

-Rookies Preprocessing and Winners Preproccessing contain stats as taken from sports-reference.com, before they are run through the processing Jupyter files
+Rookies Preprocessing and Winners Preproccessing contain stats as taken from  https://www.sports-reference.com and https://www.basketball-reference.com, before they are run through the processing Jupyter files